easybuilders/easybuild/docs/Hooks.rst

    * the ``EasyBlock`` instance used to perform the installation (usually referred to as ``self``)
    * the filepath of the module that will be written
    * the module text as a string
-  The return value of this hook (if any) will then be written into the file.
+  The return value of this hook (if any) will then be appended to the contents of the module file.

 * for the step hooks, one argument is provided: the ``EasyBlock`` instance used to perform the installation (usually referred to as ``self``)